laboon/ebook/text/98_glossary_of_terms.md

 __Code coverage__: How much of the codebase is actually tested, usually via unit tests.
 Although there are different kinds of code coverage, the majority of time that non-specialists use it, they are referring to __statement coverage__.

 __Combinatorial testing__: Testing in such a way so as to ensure that various combinations of variables will work as expected.
-For example, testing a

 __Complete (requirements)__: The property of having the requirements specify the entirety of the system.